williammgb/ProgrammingLanguages/README.md

 - **Binary Tree (feb 2026)** - Implements recursive construction of BT using pointer manipulation, with serialization and transmission of BT over TCP sockets (Linux/WSL).

 ## PowerShell
-- **Automation with FastAPI (may 2026)** - A modular PowerShell automation workflow that uses a Python FastAPI backend to handle configuration, authentication and log processing.
+- **api-automation (may 2026)** - A modular PowerShell automation workflow that uses a Python FastAPI backend to handle configuration, authentication and log processing.

 ## Java
 *(No projects yet)*